The $\omega$-categorification of Algebraic Theories: PROs

 commutes.
 But the diagonal map is not something which can exists among the operations of an operad.
-In what follows we will be working primarily with PROs (whose name is short for product category), a generalization of nonsymetric operads which allows for operations like the diagonal.
-As with operads, we avoid axiomatizing a symmetric group action, preferring PROs to MacLane's notion of PROPs \cite{catalgebra:maclane1965} (whose name is short for product and permutation category).
+In what follows we will instead be working primarily with PROs (whose name is short for product category), a generalization of nonsymetric operads which allows for operations with coarity greater than one, like the diagonal.

-\begin{definition} A \textit{PRO} $P$ is a strict monoidal category whose object set is isomorphic to $\mathbb{N}$ such that the monoidal product $+:P \times P \rightarrow P$ is identified with addition of natural numbers at the level of objects. \end{definition}
+\begin{definition} A \emph{PRO} $P$ is a strict monoidal category whose object set is isomorphic to $\mathbb{N}$ such that the monoidal product $+:P \times P \rightarrow P$ is identified with addition of natural numbers at the level of objects. \end{definition}